the-draupnir-project/draupnir-documentation/docs/bot/synapse_module.md

 :::warning

-The Synapse module that was inherited from Mjolnir has been removed from the project.
+The version of the Synapse module in the Draupnir repository that was inherited from Mjolnir has been removed.
-The module was unmaintained and untouched for its whole lifetime in Draupnir.
-However the mjolnir module is still compatible with Draupnir's policy lists.
+The module was unmaintained and untouched for its whole lifetime in Draupnir, and we always directed users to the Mjolnir version, which still exists and is still compatible with Draupnir's policy lists.

 :::